Note

 empirical_errors = torch.abs(predicted_energies - ground_truth_energies)

 After gathering predicted uncertainties and computing ground truth error metrics, we can compare them to each other.
-Similar to figure S4 of the PET-MAD paper, we present the data in using a parity plot.
+Similar to figure S4 of the PET-MAD paper, we present the data using a parity plot.
+The side-by-side panels compare the calibrated LLPR uncertainty (analytical) to the ensemble standard deviation.
 For more information about interpreting this type of plot, see Appendix F.7 of Bigi et al., 2024.
-Note that both the x- and the y-axis use a logarithmic scale, which is more suitable for inspecting uncertainty values.
-Because we are using a heavily reduced dataset (only 100 structures) from the MAD validation set, the parity plot looks very sparse.
+Because we are using a heavily reduced dataset (only 100 structures) from the MAD validation set, the parity plots look very sparse.

 quantile_lines = [0.00916, 0.10256, 0.4309805, 1.71796, 2.5348, 3.44388]